Indirect method for nuclear reactions and the role of the self energy: Elastic and inelastic scattering

 \subsubsection{$R$-matrix parametrization of the $T$-matrix}

-In the context of 2-body quantum scattering theory, cross sections can always be calculated in terms of the phase shift existing between the incident and scattered wavefunctions in the asymptotic region, i.e., sufficiently far away from the scattering center (see, e.g \cite{messiahMecaniqueQuantique1995,jacksonNuclearReactions1970,thompsonNuclearReactionsAstrophysics2009a}), which uniquely determine the asymptotic behavior of the wavefunction.
-This phase shift can in turn be inferred from the (inverse) logarithmic derivative of the wavefunction at some arbitrary radius in the asymptotic region.
+In the context of 2-body quantum scattering theory, cross sections can always be calculated in terms of the phase shift existing between the free and scattered wavefunctions in the asymptotic region, i.e., sufficiently far away from the scattering center (see, e.g \cite{thompsonNuclearReactionsAstrophysics2009a,jacksonNuclearReactions1970,messiahMecaniqueQuantique1995}).
+This phase shift uniquely determines the asymptotic behavior of the scattered wavefunction, and it can in turn be inferred from the (inverse) logarithmic derivative of the wavefunction at some arbitrary radius in the asymptotic region.
 This quantity (divided by the radius at which it has been calculated) becomes a dimensionless matrix $R_{ij}(E)$ (the so-called $R$-matrix, dependent on the center of mass energy $E$) when we take into account the population of different reaction channels (labeled by the indexes $i,j$), each one of them associated with its own wavefunction.

 It can be shown (\cite{laneRMatrixTheoryNuclear1958,descouvemontRmatrixTheory2010}) that the energy-dependence of the $i,j$ element of the $R$-matrix can be exactly parametrized in terms of an infinite set of real, energy-independent parameters $\gamma_{ip},\gamma_{jp},E_p$ as